robinrendle/aeve/content/draft.md

 The lights in her office momentarily flickered.
 Power surge?
 Circuit failure?
 She’d need to investigate, which meant hours of diligent engineering work looking for crossed fibres in endless racks of electronic circuits.
 It was precisely what she needed because waiting for the Ping pong beacon to return its signal was sickly, heartbreaking, incurable.

 She regulated her breathing, willing the storm outside to clear, and returned to her work.
 Chik, chik, hrumph!

+***

+> Man attacks the tracks, breaks three of them.
+Believes that if nature intended for the valley to swept of life, then so be it – maybe that is Fate.
+> Aeve confronts the native man about the attack once he is captured.
+> This scene is about confronting Aeve’s belief that science can how saving a biological structure will change it.
+> What if science can save life, and that life changes, is it still worth fighting for it?

+Inside the lab, Aeve catched a glimpse of a large, bespectacled and peculiarly hairy white guy hunched behind his desk, lit only by the glow of his laptop’s screen.

+”It fucking worked, Sam!
+It fucking worked!” she shouted, launching her bag onto the desk next to him.

+“It’s crazy, right?
+There’s a huge problem though,” Sam replied, the flicker of text from his laptop scrolled on his tiny glasses  rapidly. ”It looks like traps fifteen through twenty-one aren’t working.
+The rest are fine and I assume it was just the wind or something that knocked them off the network, but I had to make sure you were here before we checked on it.”

+He was typing something urgent on the screen in front of him – by now Aeve was quite familiar with Sam’s odd form of multitasking.
+He had the strangest ability to focus on two very complex tasks at the same time.
+In this case Aeve could see him pouring over the data that was coming in from all over the station, so it wasn’t particularly taxing.
+But Aeve had always felt the need to work in silence, so sometimes she sat in complete wonder whilst he built an application, chatted to his wife back in Mexico over IM whilst talking to a colleague and listening to a podcast at the same time.

+“Shit.”

+We’ll need to manually open them.
+Grab your coat.